RyanCheng98153/llm-remove-mistake/eval/responses2/eval_removellm(1).md

 hint_content_in_response: []

 [rougeL]:
+[Complete Right]
-Total: clean 5, mistake 0, hint 0
+Total: 7, clean 5, mistake 0, hint 0

 clean: 0.3	, mistake: 0.59, 	 hint: 0.22
 	Finally, apply a generous amount of lipstick to the entire lip area and enjoy the look!